hkakehashi/tfdemo-modules/README.md

 - Pull Requests to the main branch containing changes to `service/*`

-  - Lint Terraform files by running terraform commands
+  - Validate Terraform files by running terraform commands
   - Lint VCL files using [falco](https://github.com/ysugimoto/falco)
   - Spin up Terraform resources defined in `service/example` using [Terratest](https://github.com/gruntwork-io/terratest) and repeatedly send HTTP requests until the expected response is returned.

 - Pull Requests to the main branch containing changes to `cert/*`

-  - Lint Terraform files by running terraform commands
+  - Validate Terraform files by running terraform commands
   - Spin up Terraform resources defined in `cert/example` using [Terratest](https://github.com/gruntwork-io/terratest) and repeatedly send HTTPS requests until the expected response is returned.

 These actions can also be run with the workflow_dispatch event.